palmerj3/jest-unique-reporter/README.md

 # jest-unique-reporter
-A jest reporter that enforces unique test names
+A jest reporter that enforces unique test names.
+If duplicate test names are found then the test run will fail and tell you where the duplicates are.

 ## Installation